subidit/tex-font-commands/docs/collections.md

 5. euscript – old name of the eucal package, now obsolete but included for convenience in printing pre-existing documents

+# fundus – Providing LATEX access to various font families

+Calligraphic or handwritting fonts.

+1. Peter Vanroose’s calligra font (package fundus-calligra);
+2. the emulation of Peter Vanroose’s handwriting (package fundus-script);
+3. the Washington University cyrillic fonts (package fundus-cyr);
+4. the la and lla children's handwriting fonts (package fundus-la);
+5. the Computer Modern outline fonts (package fundus-outline);
+6. a group of ‘Startrek’ fonts (package fundus-startrek, which contains the fonts it supports);
+7. the Sütterlin font (package fundus-sueterlin);
+8. the twcal calligraphic fonts (package fundus-twcal); and
+9. the va handwriting font (package fundus-va).

 # qualitype – The QualiType font collection

 These 45 fonts were created by QualiType.